isa-nurbek/leet-code-challenges/Arrays/03-Hard/02-Subarray Sort/README.md

 <details>
 <summary><b>Hint 3</b></summary>

-Once you've found the smallest and largest out-of-order numbers mentioned in Hint #2, find their final sorted positions in the array.
+Once you've found the smallest and largest out-of-order numbers mentioned in `Hint #2`, find their final sorted positions in the array.
 This should give you the extremities of the smallest subarray that needs to be sorted.

 </details>